Seasonal Living

 Spring Exercise Routine

-1. Morning sun salutations — 12 rounds to invigorate the body
+1. Morning sun salutations.
+12 rounds to invigorate the body.

-2. Brisk walking or jogging — Especially in the morning hours
+2. Brisk walking or jogging.
+Especially in the morning hours.

-3. Dynamic yoga flows — Vinyasa, Power Yoga, or Ashtanga
+3. Dynamic yoga flows.
+Vinyasa, Power Yoga, or Ashtanga.

-4. Cycling and swimming — As the weather permits
+4. Cycling and swimming.
+As the weather permits.

-5. Outdoor activities — Hiking, gardening, and nature walks
+5. Outdoor activities.
+Hiking, gardening, nature walks.

 When to Exercise